computefoundation/gnu-linux-shell-scripting/README.md

 # Code style guidelines

-All the solutions in this repository follow [these](https://github.com/computingfoundation/gnu-linux-shell-scripting/wiki) standard guidelines.
+All the solutions in this repository follow [this](https://github.com/computingfoundation/gnu-linux-shell-scripting/wiki) standard guideline.